8VIM/8VIM/README.md

 # 8Vim

+## Download

+The current version of that app is a single keyboard, and can be downloaded from the attached [APK](8vim.apk), if you would rather not just clone the repo and build it.

 ## Initial Idea

 The application is essentially a clone for 8pen, which for some reason they have stopped distributing. ( I can no longer install it even though when i paid for it!!!)